Skip to main content

 VinScanner can only be used in conjunction with ScanbotCameraXView for live detection with preview.
 Let's have a look at an example.

-Add feature depedencies and initialize the SDK
+Add feature dependencies and initialize the SDK

 First of all, you have to add the SDK package and feature dependencies as described here.